Robertfarb/whiteboarding-curriculum/w12/day1.md

 * **Bonus: [Memory and Assembly][memory-assembly-lecture]**
   * Password is `go_video_go`
 * Do some practice problems on [HackerRank][HackerRank] or [Codility][Codility].
-* Begin to read and practice from Elements of Programming Interviews
+* Begin to read and practice from [Elements of Programming Interviews][elements-book]
 * Read [a successful alum's][babiak-tips] tips on interviewing.